MayoCalc / Blog / Everyday

 Tips for Getting an Accurate Measurement

 Measure multiple times.
-Take at least three measurements on different days and average them.
-If your readings vary by more than a half size, keep measuring until you get consistent results.
+At least three times on different days.
+If readings jump around by more than half a size, keep going until they stabilize.

 What to Do If You Are Between Sizes